MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-faq.md

 **When will Surface Hub 3 start shipping with the Microsoft Teams Rooms on Windows experience?**

-- Surface Hub 3 will begin shipping inlater this year.
+- Surface Hub 3 will begin shipping later this year.

 **How can I place an order for the Surface Hub 3 Pack?**